akinhwan/bens-blog-boilerplate/content/blog/pushups.md

 I wrote the date, time, and how many I did.
 In my opinion, this tactile act was my reward in the habit loop.
 Seeing the numbers, ripping out the sticky notes, crossing out and circling the final number.
 Although apps are less messy, have better data visualization, and are more portable, I don't think anything beats paper and pen for tracking something simple like this habit.
-In the beginning I did them in increments of 10, which meant 10 reps to reach 100.
+In the beginning I did them in increments of 10 reps, which meant 10 sets to reach 100.
 Getting on all fours this frequently proved to be more annoying than I initially thought and so after a couple months I slacked.

 ### Perseverance is continuous restarting
 Then I picked it back up towards the end of the year with newfound vigor.
-I also started doing more each rep - 15, 20, even 25 at one point.
+I also started doing more each set - 15, 20, even 25 at one point.
 This batching meant fewer times I had to think about doing them.
 Having a set location in my basement has helped greatly.
 It's not always in the same direction, and actually sometimes I do them in the living room before a meal or on the bathroom floor before a shower.
-Squeezing in a quick rep before other fixed rituals throughout your day is another amazing hack.
+Squeezing in a quick set before other fixed rituals throughout your day is another amazing hack.
 As you get stronger, caring more about the form and perfecting it can make you appreciate the art of the pushup more.
 Flywheeling into greater results.

 ### Find your ceiling (max out)